 Ideally, the running vest you select will be so comfortable and hassle-free it will help you run further faster.
 While the Sense Ultra 5 is a pretty functional running vest, there were several things along the way that almost made it more of a hindrance than a companion during our testing process.

 We don't want to sound like Debbie Downer, because this vest was quite comfortable and functional.
-For such a small and lightweight package, it held a lot of water and fuel, and our issues with reaching the side pockets are partly due to the inflexibility of the gear tester.
+For such a small and lightweight package, it held a lot of water and fuel, and our issues with reaching the side pockets are partly due to the inflexibility of the lead gear tester.

 To start with the negative first, the fit adjustments were oddly difficult to move.
 Every other vest we tested has either rails or clips that allow the chest straps to be adjusted up and down easily.
 The Sense 5 has clips that seemed impossible to adjust, easy to lose, and even harder to reattach.
 We weren't able to adjust them quickly.